Omicron Coronae Borealis

-Omicron Coronae Borealis, Latinized from o Coronae Borealis, is a star in the northern constellation of Corona Borealis.
-It is a faint star but visible to the naked eye on a dark night with an apparent visual magnitude of +5.53.
-The annual parallax shift of the star as seen from Earth is 12.08 mas, which provides a distance estimate of around 270 light years.
+Omicron Coronae Borealis is a star in the northern constellation of Corona Borealis.
+Its name is a Bayer designation that is Latinized from o Coronae Borealis, and is abbreviated Omicron CrB or o CrB.
+This is a faint star but visible to the naked eye on a dark night with an apparent visual magnitude of +5.53.
+The annual parallax shift of the star as seen from Earth is 11.91 mas, which provides a distance estimate of approximately 274 ly.
 It is moving closer to the Sun with a radial velocity of −54 km/s.

 Based upon the spectrum of this star, it has a stellar classification of K0 III.
 This indicates this is an evolved K-type giant star that has exhausted the hydrogen at its core and has left the main sequence.
-This is a red clump star, which means it is now generating energy through helium fusion at its core.
-It has 107% of the mass of the Sun and has expanded to over ten times the Sun's radius.
-The star is radiating 50 times the Sun's luminosity from its expanded photosphere at an effective temperature of 4,812 K.
+It is a red clump star, which means it is now generating energy through helium fusion at its core.
+This star has 107% of the mass of the Sun and has expanded to over ten times the Sun's radius.
+It is radiating 50 times the Sun's luminosity from its expanded photosphere at an effective temperature of 4,812 K.